-As far as aquarium sizes go, a 20 gallon fish tank is one of the smallest and is considered to be a nano-sized aquarium.
-Nano aquariums are any sized aquarium that is under 30 gallons.
-Typically, 20 gallon aquariums come in many different dimensions, with the most popular being 24″ x 12″ x 17″ (60 cm x 30 cm x 43 cm).
+As far as aquarium sizes go, a 20 gallon (76 liters) fish tank is one of the smallest and is considered to be a nano-sized aquarium.
+Nano aquariums are any sized aquarium that is under 30 gallons (113.5 liters).
+Typically, 20 gallon (76 liters) aquariums come in many different dimensions, with the most popular being 24 inches x 12 inches x 17 inches (60 cm x 30 cm x 43 cm).
 Another incredibly popular nano fish tank is the 10 gallon saltwater fish tank.

 Here are our top 5 best saltwater fish for a 20 gallon tank:

 Read on to see our in-depth analysis on each of these beautiful fish.

 The trouble with having a 20 gallon saltwater fish tank is not necessarily acquiring the tank itself, you can find these in abundance in your local fish store or online, it is finding the best saltwater fish for a 20 gallon (76 liters) tank that most people struggle with.

 Fortunately, we have devised a comprehensive list of the top 20 gallon saltwater fish to choose from.
 When picking the best fish for this small tank size, we look at personality, behavior, tank mates, and beauty (which of course, is in the eye of the beholder!).

 The Top 5 20 Gallon Saltwater Fish (List)

 A common question posed by hobbyists is, how many saltwater fish can I put in a 20 gallon tank?
 Now, depending on the size of the fish, you should typically only keep between 4 and 5 fish in a 20 gallon tank.
 This is under the assumption that the fish are a maximum of 3 inches (7.5 cm) in length, if the fish are smaller, then you can add more.